 Use ourMORTGAGE QUALIFICATION CALCULATORto determine the loan you can afford including boarder income

 You are also required to document the income and confirm that the person making the payments lives in your home.
 You can provide bank statements, cancelled checks or similar documents that show the receipt of the rent payments for the past twelve months.
 Additionally, you can use tax documents, a government-issued ID, financial statements or even bills to verify that the boarder lives with you.

-If you do not fall into the category outlined above -- being disabled with a personal care professional who lives with you -- there are two specific mortgage programs that permit the use of boarder income to qualify for the loan: the HomeReady, Home Possible and FHA programs.
+If you do not fall into the category outlined above -- being disabled with a personal care professional who lives with you -- there are three specific mortgage programs that permit the use of boarder income to qualify for the loan: the HomeReady, Home Possible and FHA programs.

 Review our HomeReady Mortgage Guide